yonkahlon/Zenject/README.md

 This would result in a dependency of type `IFactory<string, IPathFindingStrategy>` with a Create() method that takes a string parameter.

 Included below are the other methods that you can choose from when using the `BindIFactory<>` method:

+Note that these descriptions are also included in the source code itself in the `IIFactoryBinderBase.cs` file.

 1 - **ToMethod([method])** - Create dynamic dependency from a method